Braden Smith (American football): Professional career

+Indianapolis Colts

 Smith was selected by the Indianapolis Colts in the second round, 37th overall, of the 2018 NFL draft.
 He was named the starting right tackle in Week 5, and started the final 12 games, as well as both games in the playoffs.
 He was named to the PFWA All-Rookie Team.

 Smith was placed on the reserve/COVID-19 list by the team on December 25, 2020, and activated on December 30.

 On July 28, 2021, Smith signed a four-year, $72.4 million contract extension with the Colts.

+Smith started all 13 appearances for Indianapolis during the 2025 season.
+On December 13, 2025, Smith was placed on injured reserve due to a concussion and neck injury suffered in Week 14 against the Jacksonville Jaguars.

+Houston Texans

+On March 10, 2026, Smith signed with the division rival Houston Texans on a two-year, $25 million contract.
+He was placed on injured reserve on September 1, after suffering a torn plantar fascia in his foot.

 Personal life

 In 2024, Smith was diagnosed with a type of obsessive–compulsive disorder (OCD) called religious scrupulosity.
 The disorder caused him to miss playing in the final five games of the 2024 NFL season and nearly drove him to retirement.
 He traveled to Mexico to be treated with ibogaine and 5-MeO-DMT, as the use of these psychedelic substances is banned in the United States, before returning home and beginning therapy.
 He reported improvement in his condition after the treatment.

 Smith is Christian.
 He is married; he and his wife have a son.